3mdeb/news-and-ideas/post.md

 ~/go/bin/debos ~/go/src/github.com/go-debos/debos/doc/examples/example.yaml
 ```

-Output from the firs run:
+Output from the first run:

 ```
 2018/07/26 13:13:09 fakemachine not supported, running on the host!